 It’s honestly just a bit weird being back in a culture again where I don’t know the local language and can’t easily get around.
 Every time I take my change from someone at the restaurant, I have this awful tendency to say “Chokran” instead of “Gracias.”
-I really hope I don’t do that in America every time I see someone with brown skin.
+I really hope I don’t do that in America.
 Like, seriously.
 I’m so worried about that; it’s not even funny.
 I think when you learn another language, your ears are tuned into it, and you can hear it a mile away.
 But I think your ears are tuned into it because you want to hear it.
 You’re hoping for it, in a way.

 Yesterday, eating at a nice little Italian joint on the Via Laeitana, I immediately heard Arabic from one of the waiters and turned and started up a conversation.
 Finally, someone I could relate to!
 I’m not home yet, but having little encounters like that in Barcelona made me thankful once again that I had this connection to Morocco that I’ll always hold dear.
 It was a nice little exchange, you know, “How was your big holiday?
 Were you in Morocco or Spain?
 When are you going back?
 Where are you from in Morocco?
 Oh, yes, I love that part of the country.”